-The Master of Science in Nursing (M.S.N.) program is designed to prepare nurses for advanced nursing practice either as a Nurse Practitioner (NP) or Nurse-Midwife (NMW) in the care of culturally diverse individuals, families, and groups within a variety of healthcare settings.
+The Master of Science in Nursing (M.S.N.) program is designed to prepare nurses for advanced nursing practice as a Nurse Practitioner (NP) in the care of culturally diverse individuals, families, and groups within a variety of healthcare settings.
 The Master of Science in Nursing in Advanced Public Health Nursing (APHN) is designed to prepare nurses who will promote the health and well-being of populations and communities.